Shahroze16602/kotlin-interview-prep/chap2.md

 2. **FP Task**: Given a list of integers, use functional operations to filter out even numbers, square the remaining, and calculate their sum.

 3. **Delegation Task**: Implement a class `Printer` that delegates its printing functionality to another class `ConsolePrinter`.

-Feel free to attempt these tasks, and let me know when you're ready to proceed to the next topic: **Coroutines & Concurrency**.